-My Name is Walter Dowling Wood and welcome to my newly (Apr.
-25, 2013) revised website.
-If you have any problems or have suggestions while here please let me know by sending me a message.
+My Name is Walter Dowling Wood and welcome to my family history website.
+If you have any problems or have suggestions while here, please let me know by sending me a message.
 To do this click on my name at the bottom of each page.

 My wife Sylvia and I live in Apopka Florida (Orlando area) with our cat Cece.
 I have four adult children and two grandsons.
-We are active in a local Christian church, The Assemblies of God have an excellent summary of our Christian beliefs on their web.
-I have also volunteered at the Central Florida Dream Center, an inner-city ministry where I maintained their computers and network.
 Recent and historical photos of my family can be found in the Exhibits link in the Genealogy Pages.

-I am a semi-retired hydrogeologist working in the environmental field; specifically the areas of water resources, mining, sinkholes, contamination assessments, and surface and ground water monitoring.
+I am a semi-retired hydrogeologist having worked in the environmental field; specifically the areas of water resources, mining, sinkholes, contamination assessments, and surface and ground water monitoring.
 I have worked for local government agencies, geotechnical engineering companies and the US Geological Survey during my career.
 Other things I have done include hotel/motel management, selling seaplanes, owning a salt-water aquarium business, pet shop and breeding parrots.
 From 2001-2003 I served as President of the Florida Association of Professional Geologists a section of the American Institute of Professional Geologists.
 My current job is customer support for Geotech Computer Systems that provided the environmental database monitoring system that I used while working with Lake County (Florida) Environmental Management Division before retiring.

 Genealogy is one of my main hobbies and the main focus of this website.
 I also enjoy building, repairing, and programming computer (including working on these web pages).
 I have beta tested a number of versions of Windows with Microsoft including ME, XP, Window Home Server, Vista and Windows 7, 8 and 10.
 I also test products for Symantec.
 I enjoy fishing when I get the chance and like to read both fiction and nonfiction.

 My Family History